Vivojay/mariana-music-player/docs/AUTOCOMPLETE_DROPDOWN_AUDIT.md

 xterm can display an HTML dropdown over or adjacent to the terminal, but a clean inline implementation requires authoritative line/cursor state and careful positioning through resize, wrapping, scrolling, DPI, and font changes.
-The first desktop dropdown should be anchored consistently near the active prompt/footer rather than relying on private xterm renderer internals.
+The implemented desktop shell therefore anchors a separate command explorer in the title bar rather than relying on private xterm renderer internals.
-Pixel-near-cursor placement can follow after resize and wrapped-line E2E tests.

-The desktop should:
+The desktop now:

-- obtain catalog and suggestion results from a typed, authenticated backend request, extending the boundary in `mariana/desktop_control.py`, `desktop/main.ts`, `desktop/preload.cts`, and `desktop/shared.ts`;
+- obtains catalog metadata from a typed backend request spanning `mariana/desktop_control.py`, `desktop/main.ts`, `desktop/preload.cts`, and `desktop/shared.ts`;
-- render suggestions only, with no independent grammar or mutable command catalog;
+- validates and projects suggestions without independent command definitions;
-- receive sanitized replacement spans and labels;
-- send typed completion-navigation/accept intent to the backend-owned line editor when that boundary exists;
+- rejects responses whose request generation or typed prefix is stale;
+- supports keyboard and pointer selection only within a controlled renderer field; and
-- never inject a selected command into the terminal as a playback/control mechanism and never execute it merely because a suggestion was accepted;
+- never injects a selected command into the terminal or executes it.

-- discard responses whose request generation or prompt session is stale.
+A future terminal-line completer still needs sanitized replacement spans and a typed accept intent owned by an authoritative backend line editor.
+The current renderer must not infer those from xterm bytes.

 A future command palette and terminal dropdown should consume the same catalog and completion service.
 They may use different layouts, but must not carry